 - 2 teaspoons soy sauce

-- 3/4 cup store-bought mild tomato salsa
+- 3/4 cup store-bought or homemade mild tomato salsa

 - 6 tablespoons sour cream

 In a large saucepan or small stockpot over medium-high heat, warm the oil.
 Add the onions and cook, stirring occasionally, for 2 minutes.
 Add the beef and cook, stirring occasionally, until the beef and onions are brown, 6 to 8 minutes.